Biktorgj/quectel_eg25_recovery/README.md

 It should be noted that qfirehose often fails flashing.
 In this event, you can try re-running qfirehose.
 However, you may also need to reboot the modem by either rebooting the PinePhone, or toggling the modem killswitch and running `sudo systemctl restart eg25-manager`.
 ## Quirks
 It has been noted that there can be issues running qfirehose on certain distributions.
-If qfirehose fails repeatedly, it is recommended that you try either [Mobian](https://mobian-project.org/) or [postmarketOS](http://postmarketos.org/download/).
+If qfirehose fails repeatedly, try to stop ModemManager before attempting the update:
+* If using systemd based distros (Mobian, Manjaro, Arch...):

+  `sudo systemctl stop ModemManager && sudo ./qfirehose -f . && sudo systemctl start ModemManager`
+* If using openrc based distros (postmarketOS for example):

+  `sudo rc-service modemmanager stop && sudo ./qfirehose -f ./ && sudo rc-service modemmanager start`

+If you are still unable to flash it, [Mobian](https://mobian-project.org/) and [postmarketOS](http://postmarketos.org/download/) have been tested to work without issues